tudelft3d/City3D/README.md

 ---

 ### About the solvers
+This demo program uses the open-source SCIP solver by default, which is slightly slower than Gurobi.

-We recommend using Gurobi 9.5, which is the fastest solver for integer programming.
-You may need to obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+To use Gurobi, one has to modify the code in XXX as well as obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 ---

 ### Citation